andreinocenti/php-social-scrapper/readme.md

 ## Important information

 - For twitter videos we use Twitsave API.
 It is a third-party service so it can be offline or not working properly.
+- Videos for TikTok, Instagram, Facebook, and LinkedIn are not supported yet, the package can scrap the text and some engagement data.
+But the video return as a blob.